core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

-The Object-Security option SHALL be empty (length zero), and the payload of the OSCOAP message is the compressed COSE object.
+The Object-Security option SHALL be empty (length zero), and the payload of the OSCORE message is the compressed COSE object.
 An endpoint receiving a non-empty Object-Security option SHALL treat it as malformed and reject it.
 An endpoint receiving a CoAP message without payload, that also contains an Object-Security option SHALL treat it as malformed and reject it.
 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.

-Since the payload and most options are encrypted {{protected-fields}}, and the corresponding plain text message fields of the original are not included in the OSCOAP message, the processing of these fields does not expand the total message size.
+Since the payload and most options are encrypted {{protected-fields}}, and the corresponding plain text message fields of the original are not included in the OSCORE message, the processing of these fields does not expand the total message size.

 A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request, see {{coap-coap-proxy}}.
 As the compressed COSE Object is included in the cache key, messages with the Object-Security option will never generate cache hits.
 For Max-Age processing, see {{max-age}}.

 # The Security Context {#context}

-OSCOAP requires that client and server establish a shared security context used to process the COSE objects.
-OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm for protecting CoAP message data between a CoAP client and a CoAP server.
+OSCORE requires that client and server establish a shared security context used to process the COSE objects.
+OSCORE uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm for protecting message data between a client and a server.
 In this section, we define the security context and how it is derived in client and server based on a common shared master secret and a key derivation function (KDF).

 ## Security Context Definition {#context-definition}

-The security context is the set of information elements necessary to carry out the cryptographic operations in OSCOAP.
+The security context is the set of information elements necessary to carry out the cryptographic operations in OSCORE.
 For each endpoint, the security context is composed of a "Common Context", a "Sender Context", and a "Recipient Context".

 The endpoints protect messages to send using the Sender Context and verify messages received using the Recipient Context, both contexts being derived from the Common Context and other data.
 Clients need to be able to retrieve the correct security context to use.